rajaneeshk90/Unified-Energy-Interface-rk/docs/implementation-guide/EV-Charging/2_Reservation_use_case.md

 ## **Additional API Calls**

 The remaining API calls (update, on_update, track, on_track, rating, on_rating, support, on_support) work exactly the same as described in the [Walk-in Use Case](./1_Walkin_use_case.md).
 Please refer to that document for complete API specifications and examples.

+> **Post-Booking Flow:**
+>
+> Once the user has successfully booked a slot through the reservation flow described above:
+>
+> 1. The user MUST drive to the charging location at the scheduled time
+> 2. The user MUST physically plug their vehicle into the booked charging point
+> 3. The user SHALL initiate the charging session using the `update` API call
+> 4. The BPP SHALL respond with session confirmation via the `on_update` callback
+> 5. The user MAY monitor the charging progress in real-time using the `track` and `on_track` APIs
+> 6. The BPP SHALL provide live session data including energy delivered, cost, and estimated completion time
+>
+> For detailed specifications of these post-booking APIs (`update`, `on_update`, `track`, `on_track`), please refer to the corresponding sections in the [Walk-in Use Case](./1_Walkin_use_case.md#update-start-charging) documentation.

 ## **Key Differences from Walk-in Flow**